aodinokov/noctl-airship-poc/images/podemul/README.md

 # Pod emulator

-This is an example of implementing an pod emulator function.
+This is an example of implementing a pod emulator function.

 This example is written in `go` and uses the `kyaml` libraries for parsing the input and writing the output.
 Writing in `go` is not a requirement.